Emma-blnch/GenAI-Hackaton-02-2025/README.md

 - [ ] Organization (having only 2 days to complete a big task).
 - [ ] Oral skills (I presented our project in front of the jury in just 5 minutes).

-As fot the technical skills I developed:
+As for the technical skills I developed:
 - [ ] How to use API
 - [ ] How to use AWS services (bedrock, lambda...)
 - [ ] Python and JS